bishoyhanyhalim/printf/README.md

 task zero
 print
-1- character
+1- first thing we did is character
-2- string
+2- second thing we did is string
-3- precente
+3- third  thing we did is precente

 task one